green-arrow/react-firestore/CONTRIBUTING.md

 formatted in such a way that [semantic-release][semantic-release] knows whether or not to create a new release and how to generate the next version number.

+If you're a new contributor or just not comfortable with the command line, don't worry about specially formatted commit messages.
+We can work through that when it's time to get your PR merged!

 ### opt into git hooks

 There are git hooks set up with this project that are automatically installed